 - Rapid heartbeat

 An individual may experience just one or several of these symptoms as alcoholic ketoacidosis sets in.
-Without treatment, the severity of the symptoms may continue to develop.
+If left untreated, the condition can progress until the symptoms become life-threatening.

 Many symptoms associated with alcoholic ketoacidosis are also common side effects of other medical conditions.
-Conditions that may present similarly to alcoholic ketoacidosis or in conjunction with it are:
+Conditions that may present similarly to alcoholic ketoacidosis or in conjunction with it include:

 - Pancreatitis